LITSTACK’S FEATURED AUTHOR REVIEW

 Published in 1993 from Bantam Books

 This post has been updated from an earlier published version.

 “Once, back in the time of the memories…”

 Lowry prefaces her book with this dedication: “For all the children to whom we entrust the future.”
-The memories that the Giver bestows on Jonas are not just a history, they are a legacy.
+The memories that the Giver bestows on Jonas are not merely history, they are legacy.
 Stories passed down from generation to generation are all one truly has to bestow upon the future.
 And as the Giver says: “Memories need to be shared.”
 This allegorical undercurrent to the plot contributes to the timeless message of the book: that the shared experiences of our past are essential to our humanity.
 A true masterpiece of children’s literature, The Giver speaks to the need for community, learning, and understanding within us all.

 As an Amazon affiliate, LitStack may earn a commission at no cost to you when you purchase products through our affiliate links.